lateralblast/chausie/README.md

 - libosinfo-bin
 - libguestfs-tools

-You'll also need to configure network bridges (the default is br0, but can be changed).
+You'll also need to configure network bridges (the default is br0, but can be changed) if you want to use the default settings.
+You could configure it with NAT, or internal/ host-only networking, but I haven't looked at those options yet.

-This can be done on Ubuntu by editing the netplan file located in /etc/netplan.
+Configuring bridges on Ubuntu can be done on Ubuntu by editing the netplan file located in /etc/netplan.

 An example of a netplan file wihout bridges configured: